dictoon/mayaseed/docs/src/05_Menu_Reference.md

 ###Convert Maya Materials###

 Use the options from this menu to convert the Maya materials in the scene to native appleseed materials.
-Currently Blinn, Phong and surfaceShader are supported.
+Currently Blinn, Phong, Lambert and surfaceShader are supported.

 ###Export###